codejones-hub/plutus/doc/tutorials/contract-testing.rst

 .. _here: http://no.it.isnt/

- - The first player creates an instance of the contract, holding a sum of Ada that the player donates as a prize.
+ - The first player locks a sum of Ada in the contract, which is donated as a prize.
 The prize is protected by a secret password.

  - Any player can now try to guess the password, by submitting a 'guess' transaction that attempts to withdraw some or all of the